- Commitment and Involvement

 Commitment and Involvement

 AP&S attorneys have a deep commitment to the communities in which they live and work.
-The positive impact that AP&S has on our community is evident through our attorneys’ leadership roles in dozens of civic and charitable organizations, many of which support minority communities such as the Rhode Island Black Heritage Society, Boys & Girls Clubs and the Women’s Bar Association, by providing advice on legal matters and by generously contributing resources.
+The positive impact that AP&S has on our community is evident through our attorneys’ leadership roles in dozens of civic and charitable organizations, many of which support minority communities such as the Boys & Girls Clubs and the Women’s Bar Association, by providing advice on legal matters and by generously contributing resources.
 Our attorneys also serve as mentors to minority law students at Roger Williams University School of Law.

 The Diversity Committee developed, and the firm has adopted, a Diversity Plan that provides the firm with a roadmap for diversity initiatives.
 The Diversity Plan is a step toward creating a firm environment which values, respects and encourages differences in attorneys, staff and the community.
 AP&S recognizes that through our involvement in both minority organizations in the community and diversity efforts in the legal field, as well as the AP&S Diversity Plan and other endeavors, we are continuing to make a concerted effort to diversify and enrich the firm and the profession, while also contributing to the overall betterment of our community.